electronifie/chain-builder/README.md

 #### #end(fn)
 Get the final result in the chain (really just a more final sounding alias of `#tap`).

-### contextual methods
+## context methods
 Methods you can use from within your functions.
-They shouldn't be used when construction chains as they break the flow and will give you a world of async pain.

 #### this.previousResult()
 The result provided by the previous call in the chain.